By Rev. Dr. Ed Hird

 The Rev. Dr. Ed Hird, Rector

--an article to be published in the Light Magazine
+-an article published in the April 2016 Deep Cove Crier and Light Magazine

 Restoring Health is also available online on Barnes and Noble in both paperback and Nook/ebook form.
 Nook gives a sample of the book to read online.